cnkuyan/indexer/README.md

 • GET /statistics/{instrument_id} : This one returns the statistics based on the ticks of the given instrument of the last 60 seconds (sliding time interval)

+### Configuring the Sliding Time Window Period:

+ The application has been configured with a default value of 60 seconds for the sliding time interval.
+ In order to change it to another value,  please update the constant value SLIDINGWINDOW_DURATION_SECS defined in IndexerAppllication.java

 ### Development Assumptions

  I assumed ;